GiuliaMencarelli/Meat-Demand-Analysis/README.md

 errors are obtained via parametric bootstrap (1000 draws from the joint distribution of the estimated coefficients).

-The carbon tax is set at **EUR 0.08 per kg CO2e** and applied proportionally to each meat category based on its GHG emissions intensity (source: [add reference]).
+The carbon tax is set at **EUR 0.09 per kg CO2e** and applied proportionally to each meat category based on its GHG emissions intensity.
 Welfare effects are measured using the **compensating variation (CV)**, computed via Hicksian elasticities derived from the Slutsky equation.
-A consumer surplus approximation (trapezoid method) is also reported for comparison.
 Tax revenue is assumed to be recycled as a uniform per-capita rebate.

 ---